PlainJane20/Project-One/README.md

 ### Research Questions to Answer:
 * Is there any correlation between real estate prices and homeless population
 * Which cities/county has the highest homeless population?
-* Which location has the best real estate price?
-Definition of Best - lesser homeless, reputable university, price per square foot.
+* Homeless shelters, view, geographics
-* Other things to consider: Rent control housing, homeless shelters, weather, crime rate, view, geographics Demographic Bar graph : homeless population demographics
+* Demographic Bar graph : homeless population demographics

 ### Datasets to be used: